LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 * **JavaScript**

-JavaScript has a lot of game engines, you can explore them on [this](https://github.com/collections/javascript-game-engines)link
+JavaScript has a lot of game engines, you can explore them on [this](https://github.com/collections/javascript-game-engines) link

 Some examples of JavaScript games made with this engines: